 What is Tenon Joints and Mortises?

-These are one of the most common and strong joints for woodworking projects.
+These are some of the most common and strong joints for woodworking projects.
 Think of it simply as pieces of building block toys sticking together, for example, but in the wood-crafting world.
-It's the most widely used and crafted woodworking joints because of its strength and various uses.
+It’s the most widely used and crafted woodworking joints because of its strength and various uses.
 There are two kinds of it too, the common hidden tenon or the through-tenon kind.
-The hidden tenon only goes inside the mortise and you don't see it at all, but the through-tenon goes all the way through the mortise, so the holes are on both sides of it.
+The hidden tenon only goes inside the mortise and you don’t see it at all, but the through-tenon goes all the way through the mortise, so the holes are on both sides of it.
 It is one of the very first crafted joints that should be learned by aspiring or novice carpenters and woodworkers who are still beginning to hone their skills.
 Even power tool woodworkers should know the basic fundamental aspects of how to make this type of wood-crafting by using normal and traditional hand tools that are available to them.

 The Tools Of The Trade